Parang, Maguindanao del Norte

-The town was part of the province of Shariff Kabunsuan from October 2006 until its nullification by the Supreme Court in July 2008.

-Parang is the seat of government of the Bangsamoro autonomous region.
+Parang is the seat of government of the Bangsamoro.
 However the relevant infrastructure are yet to be put in place.

 History

 The history of Parang traces back to the era when it used to be an integral part of the Maguindanao Sultanate.
 In June 1851, the Spanish military government based in Zamboanga sent forces to Polloc, presently a barangay of Parang, and seized it.
 Having a natural deep water harbor, the Spanish then set up a fortress and a naval base at Polloc, from which they would launch military operations against the Moros of the Pulangui Valley.

 Polloc eventually grew into a small town that by 1860 it was home to 600 Christians and 50-60 Chinese traders along with people from other walks of life.
 In 1884, a road was built between Polloc and the other town of Cotabato, which was founded ten years later than Polloc in 1861 and now served as the capital of the 5th Military District of Cotabato in which Polloc was part of.

-The Americans took over local affairs when the Spanish evacuated at the aftermath of the Philippine-American War in 1901 and the American authorities replaced them.
-When political reorganization of the Philippine islands took place in 1917, Polloc was made part of the newly created municipal district of Parang.
-Parang as a municipality was created on August 18, 1947, through Executive Order No. 82 signed by President Manuel Roxas.
-The modern Polloc Port, which form the main part of the present-day Polloc Freeport and Economic Zone currently based in Barangay Polloc of Parang town, was constructed in 1977 and currently serves as the primary transshipment port in the Bangsamoro region.
+The Americans took over local affairs when the Spanish evacuated at the aftermath of the Philippine-American War in 1901 and American authorities replaced them.
+When political reorganization of the Philippines took place in 1917 under the Insular Government, Polloc was made part of the newly created municipal district of Parang, which also became part of the new province of Cotabato.
+Parang was created as a municipality on August 18, 1947, through Executive Order No. 82 signed by President Manuel Roxas.
+The modern Polloc Port, which form the main part of the present-day Polloc Freeport and Economic Zone currently based in Barangay Polloc in Parang, was built in 1977 and currently serves as the primary trans-shipment port in the Bangsamoro.

-Former Huk members mainly composed the migrants who later inhabited in Parang, as well as in Buldon and other Muslim-dominated towns in Mindanao.
+Former Hukbalahap members formed the bulk of migrants who later settled Parang, as well as in Buldon and other Muslim-majority towns in Mindanao.

-The boundary line with Nuling (now Sultan Kudarat) was fixed twice through executive orders by President Elpidio Quirino, in 1949 and in 1953.
+The boundary with Nuling (now Sultan Kudarat) was fixed twice through executive orders by President Elpidio Quirino in 1949 and in 1953.

-In 1961, through Republic Act No. 3419, twelve barrios and twenty sitios were constituted into a separate municipality of Buldon.
-In 1975, through Presidential Decree No. 780, six barangays were constituted into a separate municipality of Matanog.
+In 1961, through Republic Act No. 3419, twelve barrios and twenty sitios were separated as the municipality of Buldon.
+In 1973, Parang was annexed to the new province of Maguindanao.
+In 1975, through Presidential Decree No. 780, six barangays were separated as the municipality of Matanog.

 Parang was among those municipalities where series of battles occurred, leading to the fall of Camp Abubakar in 2000.
+It was also part of the province of Shariff Kabunsuan from October 2006 until its nullification by the Supreme Court in July 2008.

+On September 18, 2022, Parang became part of the newly created province of Maguindanao del Norte as a result of the Maguindanao division plebiscite.
 On June 19, 2023, the Bangsamoro Transition Authority Parliament approved a bill transferring the regional center of Bangsamoro from Cotabato City to Parang.